Clinical Research Nurses

 These pages are to help the NIHR Clinical Research Nursing workforce to be informed, share and celebrate the role.
 You can read about the clinical research nursing role in 'Our Voices' and how they work in 'Our Work'.
 The 6Cs are at the forefront of how a clinical research nurse works.

-The NIHR CRN has strategic priorities for the development of the NIHR Clinical Research Nursing workforce.
+The NIHR CRN has strategic priorities for the development of the NIHR Clinical Research Nursing workforce, see the section below: